zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 ### Add Login to Your Application

-To log a user in, you need a component or a guard.
+To log a user in, you probably need a _component_ or _guard_.

 - A component could provide a button, starting the login flow on click.

-- A guard that starts a login flow once a user without a stored valid access token tries to access a protected route.
+- A guard starts a login flow when a user without a stored access token tries to access a protected route.

-Using these components heavily depends on your application.
+How you use these components depends on your application.
 In most cases, you need both.

 Generate a component like this: